Capital Cost Allowance for Depreciation

 - the cost of any upgrades or improvements to the property that have not already been claimed as expenses

-You can begin to deduct CCA when a property becomes available for use, that is when it begins to earn income for your business, or, if not a building when you receive the property and it is ready to be used.
-A building normally becomes available for use when begin using at least 90% of the premises for your business, or when upgrades or renovations are completed.
+You can begin to deduct CCA when a property becomes available for use, that is when it begins to earn income for your business or, if not a building, when you receive the property and it is ready to be used.
+A building normally becomes available for use when you begin utilizing at least 90% of the premises for your business, or when upgrades or renovations are completed.

 How Is Capital Cost Allowance Calculated?

-How much Capital Cost Allowance you can claim each year depends on when you acquired the property and what CCA class it belongs to.
-The Canada Revenue Agency has assigned classes to particular types of depreciable property, and there are assigned rates for each class.
+How much CCA you can claim each year depends on when you acquired the property and the CCA class to which it belongs.
+The CRA has assigned classes to particular types of depreciable property, and there are assigned rates for each class.

-This is probably the most common questions about claiming CCA on income tax.
+This is probably the most common question about claiming capital cost allowance on income tax.

 Common CCA Classes and Rates:

 |1||4%||Most buildings acquired after 1987, unless belonging to other classes.
 Also includes plumbing, wiring, fixtures, heating/air-conditioning equipment, etc.|